 The City should institute an annual review of growth management implementation on a systematic basis.
 To aid in this process, the Planning Commission should consider establishing a growth management-monitoring program designed to measure and evaluate the progress being made toward accomplishing the act's goals and the provisions of the Comprehensive Plan.
-This program should be integrated with provisions for continuous public involvement.

-- H3: The City shall review, at least every ten years, its designated urban growth area or areas, and the densities permitted within both the incorporated and unincorporated portions of each urban growth area.
-In conjunction with this review by the County, each city located within an urban growth area shall review the densities permitted within its boundaries, and the extent to which the urban growth occurring within the county has located within each city and the unincorporated portions of the urban growth areas. - H4: The City shall review, at least every ten years, its designated urban growth area or areas, and the densities permitted - H5: The City shall evaluate proposed regulatory or administrative actions to assure that such actions do not result in an unconstitutional taking of private property.
+This program should be integrated with provisions for continuous - H3: The City shall review, at least every 8 years, its designated urban growth area or areas, and the densities permitted within both the incorporated and unincorporated portions of each urban growth area.
+In conjunction with this review by the County, each city located within an urban growth area shall review the densities permitted within its boundaries, and the extent to which the urban growth occurring within the county has located within each city and the unincorporated portions of the urban growth areas. - H4: The City shall evaluate proposed regulatory or administrative actions to assure that such actions do not result in an unconstitutional taking of private property.